 "A little sport?"
 That's not a very flattering comment about your future wife.
 Maybe he finds me irresistibly attractive.
 But did you really believe that the rich benefits he has suddenly showered down on us were your just rewards?
 What great fools you men of wit are.
-And a correction, bastards can't become counts.
+And a correction, bastards aren't allowed to become counts.